Benjamin-Loison/YouTube-comments-graph/README.md

 # YouTube-comments-graph
-This repository only focus on comments that are on all French YouTube channels
+This repository only focus on comments that are on all French YouTube videos channels